 Do not take this to the other extreme.
 10% is more conservative than 15%.
 6% is conservative than 10%.
 Lower the assumption, higher the cushion will be.
 However, as we discussed earlier, we don’t have infinite resources.
 Therefore, you need to draw a line.

 Your return expectations will also influence your choice of investments.
-If you think you will earn 6% p.a. over the next 20 years, your may end up picking very safe but low yielding products like bank FDs.
-This can be harmful for your long-term goals and may not be the smartest decision.
+If you think you will earn 6% p.a. over the next 20 years, you may end up picking very safe but low yielding products like bank FDs.
+This can be harmful to your long-term goals and may not be the smartest decision.

 More importantly, with limited resources and very conservative assumptions, you may simply give up or become too obsessed with investing.
 Neither is good.
 You need to enjoy your life too.
 Money is merely a means to an end, and not an end in itself.